SiyaoIsHiding/SiyaoIsHiding/README.md

   * :new: [PR](https://github.com/questdb/questdb/pull/3006): Implemented the backslash escape mechanism to let the database user search for texts with special characters
 * :wrench: [GitHub Action r-asymptotic-testing](https://github.com/marketplace/actions/r-asymptotic-testing)
   * A Continuous Integration tool to test your R package on a PR with various input data sizes and leave messages in the PR if significant performance regression or improvements are detected.
+* :octocat:&nbsp; [DBeaver](https://github.com/dbeaver/dbeaver), a universal database tool and SQL client in java
+  * :new: [PR](https://github.com/dbeaver/dbeaver/pull/19743): Fix a small bug when generating UUID for multiple rows in a table

 ### Hardware Layer
 Tbh not much to share.
 I am a beginner but making progress fast.

 [Turing Complete](https://store.steampowered.com/app/1444480/Turing_Complete/) is a game/tutorial to build CPUs at the transistor level with a GUI IDE, which took me into this field in Dec last year.
-I built a Turing Complete CPU in that game from NAND gates in 14 hours, and I have been trying my best to step into this industry since then.
+I built a Turing Complete CPU in that game from NAND gates in 14 hours.

 I am self-learning FPGA (VHDL) now and hopefully I will develop a RISC-V instruction to calculate the great circle distances for an astronomical application later this year.